After a degree in Politics of the Economy, what Inspired you to get into tech?

 I think I would have stayed working for Think Tanks as I do enjoy structuring arguments and problem solving.
 Tech is still doing this, but much more directly; the tech lifecycle is much shorter than in politics so you can see the impact of your work much more quickly.

-If you had to teach ONE lesson based on your past experienceS, to young women Who Are WANT to get into tech, what would IT be?
+If you had to teach one lesson based on your past experiences, to young women who want to get into tech, what would it be?